 Let's explore this terrain together...

 The word intention is common in today's lexicon.
 Most often it is singularly focused.
 It indeed assists us in being thoughtful in our engagements AND it has a broader scope & meaning at it's core.
-In choosing to become a spiritual warrior, we must enter a deeper layer of exploring the concept of intention, our creativity & the Source of our creativity. (more on this in a future post)

 This is particularly important when we've chosen to embark on a joint venture (a conversation, project and really everything where two or more are gathered).